THE BOARD

 Fig. 8

-Black pieces should read coordinates letters and numbers in reverse order: h to a and 8 to 1 (Fig. 9).
+Black pieces should read board coordinates letters and numbers in reverse order: from letter ‘h’ to letter ‘a’, and 8 to 1 (Fig. 9)

 Board with coordinates (Black view)